 An application which is good to look at but has a poor user experience or an app that looks ugly but usable cannot be categorized under a good “UX/UI”.

 For an application to be successful it needs to be usable as well as presentable.
 Both UX Designers and UI Designers work hand in hand to achieve the targets and objectives of an application.
-Thus, attaining advanced training with UI UX training courses can provide you right career path and can help you to build up your personality as an expert UI & UX designer.
+Thus, attaining advanced training with UI UX training courses in Delhi can provide you right career path and can help you to build up your personality as an expert UI & UX designer.

 UX design continues even after an application is in use, it continuously improves features on the basis of analytics in future versions of the application.